H-DNA/H-DNA.github.io/docs/posts/correctness-conditions/index.md

 ### Locality

+Locality is an important property: correctness is not lost in the process of composition.
+For example, suppose you have three objects $A$, $B$, $C$.
+Locality means that if a system with only $A$, a system with only $B$, a system with only $C$ all produce histories that are acceptable according to some instantiated correctness condition, then all histories produced from a system with any combination of $A$, $B$ and $C$ are also acceptable according to that instantiated correctness condition.

 **Definition 3.** An instantiated correctness condition $V$ is said to be **local** if $V(H) = 1$ iff $V(H|x) = 1$ for every object $x$ in the system.

+Note that it's actually misleading to say that a correctness condition such as linearizability is local.

 ### Non-blocking